 \section{Introduction}

-The sustainable use of crop residues stands at the intersection of environmental stewardship, agricultural productivity, and renewable energy development.
-As by-products of harvesting operations, residues such as straw, stalks, and husks represent a globally abundant biomass resource—estimated to exceed 3.8 billion tons annually \cite{smith2014afolu}.
+Sustainable use of crop residues is at the intersection of environmental stewardship, agricultural productivity, and the development of renewable energy.
+As by-products of harvesting operations, residues such as straw, stalks, and husks represent a globally abundant biomass resource estimated at about $3.8$ billion tonnes per year (dry matter) \emph{worldwide} in the early 2000s \cite{lal2005}; see also \cite{smith2014afolu} for broader AFOLU context.
 Their potential applications range from soil fertility enhancement through organic matter recycling to energy generation via biochemical or thermal processes.
-However, these alternative uses are inherently in competition: returning residues to the soil supports long-term ecosystem health, while diverting them to energy production yields short-term economic gains.
+However, these alternative uses are inherently competitive: returning residues to the soil supports long-term ecosystem health, while diverting them to energy production yields short-term economic gains.
 This trade-off is particularly critical in systems where soil organic carbon stocks are vulnerable and organic inputs are scarce.

-To address such allocation challenges, mathematical modeling—particularly from the field of bioeconomics—has played a central role.
-Foundational works by Gordon \cite{gordon1954economic}, Clark \cite{clark2010mathematical}, and others introduced dynamic frameworks that link biological processes to economic optimization.
+To address such allocation challenges, mathematical modeling, particularly in the field of bioeconomics, has played a central role.
+The foundational work of of Clark \cite{clark2010mathematical}, Gordon \cite{gordon1954economic}, and others introduced dynamic frameworks that link biological processes to economic optimization.
 Subsequent models have extended these ideas to agricultural systems, incorporating soil dynamics, crop productivity, and market behavior \cite{flichman2011bioeconomic, antle2001econometric, van1994dynamic}.
-In parallel, policy-oriented assessments such as the U.S. Billion-Ton Update \cite{perlack2011us} and EU biomass reports have evaluated sustainable removal thresholds for crop residues to preserve soil functions.
-The circular bioeconomy literature further advances this view by promoting residue reintegration strategies—such as composting, biochar application, or digestate recycling—to close carbon and nutrient loops \cite{lehmann2009biochar, anikwe2023circular}.
+In parallel, policy-oriented assessments such as the US billion-ton update \cite{perlack2011us} and EU biomass reports have evaluated sustainable removal thresholds for crop residues to preserve soil functions.
+The circular bioeconomy literature further advances this view by promoting residue reintegration strategies such as composting, biochar application, or digestate recycling to close carbon and nutrient loops \cite{lehmann2015biochar, anikwe2023circular}.